Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Conclusion

 \section{Conclusion}

+Our model exploits the unique possibility of multiple allowed yet qualitatively different, contractions of fields charged under the $\Delta(54)$ discrete symmetry.
 In order to produce a neutrino mass matrix, we have proposed the $\Delta(54)$ flavor with SM Higgs boson and $Z_2 \otimes Z_3 \otimes Z_4$ symmetry.
-Using the ISS mechanism, we developed a flavor-symmetric approach to achieve neutrino masses and mixing that align with current neutrino oscillation data.
+Using the Triple ISS mechanism, we developed a flavor-symmetric approach to achieve neutrino masses and mixing that align with current neutrino oscillation data.
 This includes accounting for the non-zero reactor angle ($\theta_{13}$) and CP violation ($\delta_{CP}$).
 We have incorporated additional flavons to achieve the intended mixing pattern in our study.
 The examined model clearly departs from the Tribimaximal (TBM) mixing pattern in the neutrino mixing matrix.
 The anticipated values for neutrino oscillation parameters derived from the resultant mass matrix align with the best-fit values obtained through $\chi^2$ analysis.
 However, the anticipated mixing angles, mass-squared differences, and the CP violation phase in the Inverted Hierarchy (IH) scenario do not concur with experimental data.
 In the Normal Hierarchy (NH) scenario, the model projected mixing angles indicate a preference for the upper octant of atmospheric angle $(\theta_{23})$ within the specified parameter space.

-Furthermore, we investigated the Jarlskog invariant parameter $(J)$ and the Neutrinoless Double Beta Decay (NDBD) phenomenon within the framework of our $\Delta(54)$ flavor model.
-It is worthy to note that the effective Majorana neutrino mass, denoted as $|m_{ee}|$, falls within the sensitivity range of contemporary Neutrinoless Double Beta Decay ($0\nu \beta \beta$) experiments.
-Our estimations are consistent with the existing neutrino oscillation parameters.
-Future work is reserved for examining the model to explore phenomena such as Leptogenesis and Asymmetric Dark Matter.
+Within the framework of our $\Delta(54)$ flavor model, we conducted an in-depth examination of the Jarlskog invariant parameter ($J$) and the Neutrinoless Double Beta Decay (NDBD) phenomenon.
+Notably, our calculations indicate that the effective Majorana neutrino mass ($|m_{ee}|$) falls within the sensitivity range of current $0\nu \beta \beta$ experiments.
+Our findings are consistent with established neutrino oscillation parameters.
+This study lays the groundwork for future investigations, including explorations of Leptogenesis and Asymmetric Dark Matter within the context of our model